scorpiodiagrams/fdg/wiki/appendix_b.md

 ### Symbolic Values

 As in usual mathematical notation, arithmetic is extended to allow the use of symbols that represent unknown or incompletely specified mathematical objects.
 These symbols are manipulated as if they had values of a known type.
 By default, a Scheme symbol is assumed to represent a real number.
-So the expression ='a= is a literal Scheme symbol that represents an unspecified real
+So the expression #Code('a) is a literal Scheme symbol that represents an unspecified real
 number:

 ```Scheme